 Note: this assignment requires you to work during a weekend and during

 late and/or early hours.

-game jam site 2010 for links to the games created by previous students in this
+game jam site for links to the games created by the students in the course.

 Locations for exercises will be announced later.
 Supervision is on first come first serve basis in Staffan's office, house Svea, floor 4.